Research Core Resources

 - Survey and Evaluation Research Laboratory

-VCU has entered into a reciprocal resource sharing agreement with UVa.
+VCU has entered into a reciprocal resource sharing agreement with several other Virginia research universities.
 Further information may be found here.

 Questions about Core laboratories at VCU?
 Please email Dr. Paul Fawcett (firstname.lastname@example.org), VCU Director of Research Resources.